 |

-He co-recorded several albums with top comedy
+co-recorded several albums with top comedy stars

-stars including Gene “Truck Stop” Tracy.
-But
+including Gene “Truck Stop” Tracy.
+But Wildman

-album entitled “My Man!
-Wildman” which became
+“My Man!
+Wildman” which became the first party

-to be listed in Cashbox and Billboard---outselling
+album by a Black comedian to be listed in Cashbox

-Richard Pryor’s “Craps” and staying among
+and Billboard---outselling Richard Pryor’s “Craps”

-the top 50 for 26 weeks.
-He went on to record
+and staying among the top 50 for 26 weeks.
+He

-to over 10 albums which sold well over a million
+went on to record to over 10 albums which sold

-copies nationwide and abroad.
+well over a million copies nationwide and abroad.

 Steve

-became a large attraction in the Bahamas,
+became a large attraction in the Bahamas, the

-the Virgin Islands, and Bermuda which were
+Virgin Islands, and Bermuda which were favorite

-favorite vacation spots during his time.
-Wildman
+vacation spots during his time.
+Wildman Steve

-Steve appeared in several Black movies during
+appeared in several Black movies during the

-the height of the 70’s Black film era including
+height of the 70’s Black film era including

 Rudy Ray Moore’s “Petey Wheatstraw” and his